AhmadIman04/ELLM_Hackathon/README.md

 ## 📱 Mobile App (Patients)

-Built with **React Native** (supports both iOS & Android), the patient app empowers users to:
+Built with **React Native** (iOS & Android), the patient app empowers users to:

-* 📊 **View daily nutritional limits** (set by their doctor)
+- 📊 **View daily nutritional limits** (set by their doctor)
-* 📸 **Upload meal photos** for nutritional analysis
+- 📸 **Upload meal photos** for nutritional analysis
-* 🤖 **Chat with a personalized AI assistant**
+- 🤖 **Chat with a personalized AI assistant**
-* 🚶‍♂️ **Track daily physical activity** via built-in step tracker
+- 🚶‍♂️ **Track daily physical activity** via built-in step tracker

-### 🥗 Meal Tracking Flow:

-1. Patient captures a meal photo in the app.
+- 📈 **Real-Time Dashboard Flow**

+---

+### 📊 View Daily Nutritional Limits Flow

+1. **Doctor configures limits**
+   In the doctor’s dashboard, the physician sets or adjusts the patient’s daily targets for calories, sugar, fat, and sodium.
+2. **Firebase sync**
+   Limits are pushed instantly to Firebase Realtime Database.
+3. **App fetches limits**
+   On launch—or whenever they change—the mobile app retrieves the latest targets.
+4. **Display in UI**
+   The patient sees these limits on the home screen, with progress bars for each nutrient.
+5. **Real-time alerts**
+   As intake approaches a threshold (e.g. 90%), the app highlights that nutrient to keep the patient informed.

+---
+---

+### 📸 Upload Meal Photos for Nutritional Analysis Flow

+1. **Launch picker**
+   User taps the “📸” icon to open the camera or gallery.
+2. **Preprocess on-device**
-2. Image is uploaded to the backend for analysis.
+   Image is resized/compressed for optimal upload.
-3. Estimated nutritional data (calories, sugar, fat, sodium) is processed and stored in Firebase.
-4. Real-time updates are sent back to both the patient app and doctor dashboard.
+3. **Secure upload**
+   Sent via FastAPI with authentication tokens.
+4. **Backend AI call**
+   Gemini processes the image and returns nutritional estimates.
+5. **Write to Firebase**
+   Results are stored under the patient’s record.
+6. **Update UI & history**
+   App displays values and logs the meal in the consumption history.

+---

+### 🤖 Chat with a Personalized AI Assistant Flow

+1. **Open chat**
+   Tap the “🤖” icon to launch the AI assistant.
+2. **Send query**
+   Type a question (e.g. “Snack under 150 cal?”) or choose from prompts.
+3. **Route to backend**
+   FastAPI forwards the message plus patient context to Gemini.
+4. **Receive response**
+   Gemini returns tailored advice or suggestions.
+5. **Log conversation**
+   All messages are saved in Firebase for continuity.
+6. **Display & quick actions**
+   Show AI reply with buttons like “Log that meal” or “Show recipes.”

+---

-### 🚶‍♀️ Activity Tracking:
+### 🚶‍♀️ Activity Tracking Flow

-* The step tracker counts daily steps ➜ converts to distance and **calories burned**.
+1. **Count steps**
+   Built-in tracker tallies daily steps.
+2. **Convert metrics**
+   Steps → distance → estimated calories burned.
+3. **Sync to Firebase**
+   Activity data is pushed in real time.
+4. **Doctor visibility**
-* Synced instantly to Firebase so doctors can monitor patient activity in real time.
+   Doctors can monitor patient activity live via the web dashboard.

+### 📈 Real-Time Dashboard Flow

+1. **Initialize dashboard component**
+   - When the patient opens the dashboard section, the app initializes real-time listeners to Firestore.

+2. **Subscribe to Firestore data**
+   - **Activity data:** steps, distance, calories burned
+   - **Diet data:** meal records with calories, sugar, fat, sodium

+3. **Aggregate metrics**
+   - Compute daily totals and weekly summaries for both activity and diet.

 ---